Prefill-Decode Disaggregation (PD)#

 role-name

 Tells the gateway which phase this pod handles.
-Standard inference pods omit this label.
+Standard inference pods use a role other than prefill/decode (or omit role-name) and set combined: true in routingConfig.

 roleset-name